Off The MRKT

 Car mechanics spend long hours inhaling dangerous chemicals such as asbestos from various spare parts used during brake and clutch repairs.
 While asbestos on its own cannot lead to cancer, if it gets dislodged, tiny airborne asbestos fibers are released into air and can reach the mechanic’s lungs.

-Repeat exposure to asbestos fibers is tied to higher risk of mesothelioma, an extraordinarily aggressive form of cancer affecting the lining of the lungs and of other organs.
+Repeat exposure to asbestos fibers is tied to higher risk of mesothelioma, an extraordinarily aggressive form of cancer affecting the lining of the lungs and other organs.
+Mesothelioma compensation is available for those who contracted this disease as a result of repeat asbestos exposure.
 Exposure to benzene is tied as well to a higher risk of certain cancers such as lung cancer and leukemia.

 8. Salon workers